Chelsea F.C.–Leeds United F.C. rivalry: 1980–present

-By the end of the 1970s both clubs were in decline and would spend many of the ensuing years in the Second Division.
+By the end of the 1970s both clubs were in decline, and spent many of the ensuing years in the Second Division.
 Chelsea were relegated in 1975 and again in 1979.
-Leeds were relegated in 1982, and would not regain their First Division status for the next eight years.
+Leeds were relegated in 1982, and did not regain their First Division status for eight years.
 No longer challenging for trophies (but frequently competing for promotion), the rivalry often continued off the pitch in the form of hooliganism.
 When the teams met in the Second Division in the 1982–83 season, their first match for four seasons, 153 Leeds and Chelsea hooligans were arrested after fighting broke out at Piccadilly Circus tube station on the London Underground, and another 60 were arrested at the match itself.
 In April 1984, when Chelsea beat Leeds 5–0 to clinch promotion to the First Division, Chelsea fans invaded the pitch several times, and Leeds fans smashed up the Stamford Bridge scoreboard.
 Clashes between rival fans resulted in 41 arrests.
-More recently, before a Chelsea-Leeds match in 2002 then-Leeds manager David O'Leary urged fans to behave after recent crowd trouble at other matches although stricter policing and the introduction of CCTV in grounds and all-seater stadia in the 1990s means that crowd trouble at matches is now generally rare.
+More recently, before a Chelsea-Leeds match in 2002, the Leeds manager David O'Leary urged fans to behave after recent crowd trouble at other matches although stricter policing and the introduction of CCTV in grounds and all-seater stadia in the 1990s reduced crowd trouble at matches.

-Both clubs enjoyed another revival in the 1990s, which coincided with a series of "ill-tempered and highly-charged" clashes as "the mutual loathing that characterized these sides three decades ago... resurfaced."
+Both clubs enjoyed another revival in the 1990s, which coincided with a series of "ill-tempered and highly-charged" clashes as "the mutual loathing that characterized these sides three decades ago...resurfaced."
 In an "X-rated" 0–0 draw in December 1997, eight players were booked and Leeds had two players – Gary Kelly and Alfie Haaland – sent off.
 Martin Lipton called the match "a throwback to the worst excesses of the Revie era when the likes of Chopper Harris kicked lumps out of Johnny Giles and Co."
 Another 0–0 draw in October 1998 resulted in 12 yellow cards and a red card for Chelsea's Frank Leboeuf.
-In a 2–0 Leeds win at Stamford Bridge in December 1999, Leeds' Lee Bowyer was booked a minute into the game and Leboeuf was again sent off.
+In a 2–0 Leeds win at Stamford Bridge in December 1999, Leeds's Lee Bowyer was booked a minute into the game and Leboeuf was again sent off.
 A bad tempered League Cup fourth round match in November 2001 – their first cup clash since 1970 – saw Chelsea win 2–0, with Eiður Guðjohnsen scoring a goal while Stephen McPhail was on the ground injured.
 Graeme Le Saux was later stretchered off after being hit in the face by Alan Smith.